Steakhouse-Financial/box/README.md

 The curator can add modular funding integrations (`IFunding`).
 Supported modules: **Morpho Blue** and **Aave v3**.

-- Each module belongs to a single Box (constructor parameter).
+- Each module instance belongs to a single Box (constructor parameter).
 - Only whitelisted tokens from the parent Box can be used as collateral/debt.
 - Only empty modules (no facilities, collateral, or debt tokens) can be added.

 ### Morpho Module
 - `facilityData` encodes Morpho Blue market parameters.
-- Each module is tied to a Morpho instance address.
+- Each module instance is tied to a Morpho instance address.
 - Borrowing is capped by a max LTV relative to the market’s LLTV.

 ### Aave Module
 - `facilityData` is always empty (`""`).
-- Each module is tied to an Aave pool address and a given **emode** parameter.
+- Each module is tied to an Aave pool address and a given `eMode` parameter.

 ## Arbitrage Protection